echoreader/bytehuman.blog/posts/google-machine-learning-certification-free.md

 | **BigQuery for Machine Learning** | Using SQL to create and execute **ML** models directly in a data warehouse. | Intermediate |
 | **ML Pipelines on Google Cloud** | Building automated, production-ready **ML** workflows. | Advanced |

+> Also check out [How Long Does It Take to Learn AI?](https://bytehuman.blog/how-long-does-it-take-to-learn-artificial-intelligence/) — an article that covers a similar topic and complements this one.

 ## How to Showcase Your Free Google Training

 Since you won't have the official certificate initially, you need to strategically demonstrate your competency.
 Here’s how I did it: